SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    For information about using special characters in string literals, see :ref:`StringsAndCharacters_SpecialCharactersInStringLiterals`.

-There is a second form of string literal that uses three double quotes before and after the text:
+If you need a string that spans several lines, use a multiline string literal.
+A multiline string literal is a fixed sequence of textual characters surrounded by three double quotes:

 ..
 Quote comes from "Alice's Adventures in Wonderland, which has been public domain as of 1907.